Bedroom Cleaning Hacks for Improved Sleep

 Cleaning the Bedroom Carpet.

-It goes without saying to regularly vacuum the carpet, but your carpet needs a deep clean now and then to remove pet dander, allergens, dust mites, and stains.
+It goes without saying to vacuum the carpet regularly, but your carpet needs a deep clean now and then to remove pet dander, allergens, dust mites, and stains.
 Dust mites can set off allergies, leaving you wheezing, coughing and itching instead of sleeping.
 Get your carpets cleaned and sanitized at least once a year – or two to three times if you have pets or are a smoker.
 In the interim, make sure you vacuum your carpets regularly to keep allergens and irritants at bay.

 Sleep Better Tonight.